Alien 3: Critical response

-Both Gene Siskel and Roger Ebert gave the film two thumbs down on their show At The Movies, feeling it was repetitious, and they criticized the drawn-out chase scenes near the end as well as the lack of suspenseful action, though they praised the art direction and Weaver's performance.
-In his review of Alien Resurrection, Ebert later wrote "I lost interest [in Alien 3], when I realized that the aliens could at all times outrun and outleap the humans, so all the chase scenes were contrivances".
-He also would later state in his review of Fincher's Fight Club (1999) that he considered Alien 3 "one of the best-looking bad movies I've ever seen".
+Gene Siskel and Roger Ebert gave the film two thumbs down on their show At The Movies, feeling it was repetitious.
+They criticized the drawn-out chase scenes near the end as well as the lack of suspenseful action, though they praised the art direction and Weaver's performance, with Ebert calling it "probably the best-looking bad movie I've seen in a while".
+In his review of Alien Resurrection, Ebert later wrote "I lost interest [in Alien 3], when I realized that the aliens could at all times outrun and outleap the humans, so all the chase scenes were contrivances."

-A number of cast and crew associated with the series, including actor Michael Biehn, previous director James Cameron, and novelist Alan Dean Foster, expressed their frustration and disappointment with the film's story.
+A number of cast and crew associated with the series, including actor Michael Biehn, director James Cameron, and novelist Alan Dean Foster, expressed their frustration and disappointment with the film's story.
 Cameron regarded the decision to kill off the characters of Bishop, Newt, and Hicks as a "slap in the face" to him and to fans of the previous film.
 He eventually blamed 20th Century Fox for the film, saying that Fincher got handed "a big mess on a plate".
-Upon learning of Hicks' demise, Biehn demanded and received almost as much money for the use of his likeness in one scene as he had been paid for his role in Aliens.
+Upon learning of the original plans during the production for his character to be killed off by using a life-sized dummy based on his likeness from which an alien would have emerged, Biehn, who had not been asked for the permission to have his likeness used, demanded and received almost as much money for the use of an archival picture of him in the EEV Crash Report sequence that appears in the theatrical cut as he had been paid for his entire role in Aliens.